Welcome to the PrizeRebel Review

 It helps a business to maintain that competitive edge.

-Therefore its businesses like PrizeRebel that help to piece together that information so that market research companies can operate and surveys are how they do this.
+Therefore it’s businesses like PrizeRebel that help to piece together that information so that market research companies can operate and surveys are how they do this.

-Which is known as affiliate marketing and that’s how PrizeRebel operates, just like this website that you are on here.
+This is known as affiliate marketing and that’s how PrizeRebel operates, just like this website that you are on here.